 In a span of 3 years, I have travelled and lived in different parts of India, Thailand and Vietnam.
 My experiences have been a mixed bag of extreme moments of pleasantry, shock, confusion, calm, denial and surprises.

 I, devoid of swimming skills, dived straight into Andaman sea once, only to be rescued by a Thai boatman, Ali, whom I remember with gratitude.
 I remember fondly the ladyboy Nim from the Tiger Bar of Patong who gifted me a darkly tinted lipstick in exchange of my coral red.
 I must mention the shopkeeper at a Platinum market who bickered me for wanting to try out an outfit before buying, for I was afraid it would not fit into my size.
 Such eccentric was the Thai life, with cordial people as well as knowing the aggressive ones of them.

 In the heart of India, in Delhi, I have a haunting memory of few stalkers who would wait for me at the bus stop on the way to the office or the one who stole my prized iphone from a crowded bus, and the rickshaw puller who cheated me while reaching for a train station.
 But Delhi has her Dil (heart) intact for she has had me befriend a genial auto driver who drove all the way from Gurgaon to the airport so that I could catch the flight.
-The punjabi mother’s love made Kadi and chole kulche taste gleeful.
+The Punjabi mother’s love made Kadi and chole kulche taste gleeful.
 A delight was a walk through the lanes of Old Delhi and discovering the stone entrance of Mirza Glabib’s ancient home.
 The sheer moments of pleasure that heals all maligns from the heart.
-No wonder Delhi remains my loveslaborlost city, even with such a short stint.
+No wonder Delhi remains my favorite city, even with such a short stint.